vidstack/player/apps/site/app/docs/[lib]/player/[1]getting-started/[1]installation/partials/install/why-npm.md

   integration for VSCode so you can get autocomplete suggestions for our custom elements when writing HTML.

-- It leads to less duplication of code as dependencies of this library (e.g, Lit) will be bundled only once.
+- It leads to less duplication of code as dependencies of this library will be bundled only once.
 If you're using a CDN, any dependencies that are used both in your application and the player library will be loaded twice.